-- Achieve a reduction in water use per ERU of five percent by the year 2021, with 2006 as the base year. - Increase awareness among all water users of the value and importance of conserving water and of the methods available to achieve reductions in water use.
+Achieve reduction in customer demand per equivalent residential unit (ERU) by the year 2026, with 2019 as the base year.
+This will result in a demand per ERU of 184 gpd per ERU by 2026.

+Increase awareness among all water users of the value and importance of conserving water and of the methods available to achieve reductions in water use.